🎁 Give the gift of Extern 🎁

 Is it okay to send a thank you after just a phone screen?

 Yes.
-Phone screens count as interviews, and sending a thank you sets you apart from candidates who skip this step.
-Keep it shorter than a full interview follow-up (3-4 sentences) and reference something specific from the call.
+Phone screens are interviews, and sending a thank you puts you ahead of candidates who don't bother.
+Keep it brief, around 3-4 sentences, and mention something specific from the call.

 What if I forgot to send a thank you email?

-Can a thank you email actually hurt my chances?
+Can a thank you email hurt my chances?

-Only if it contains typos, wrong names, or desperate language like "I really need this job."
-A clean, short thank you email almost always helps.
+Only if it has typos, wrong names, or language that reads as desperate.
+A clean, short, personalized note almost always helps.
 The real risk?
 Not sending one at all.

 New from Extern